About Early NYC

 Living and working in NYC, I saw this pattern repeatedly—along with a growing need for compassionate, high-quality services for neurodivergent children.
 At the same time, my background as a bilingual educator in Venezuela and my passion for working with neurodivergent children came together with clarity and purpose.

-Early NYC began by offering Spanish sessions to children across New York City and quickly expanded to include SEIT services for the neurodivergent community.
+Early NYC began by offering Spanish sessions to children across New York City and quickly expanded to include ABA therapy and SEIT services for the neurodivergent community.
 Rather than choosing one path, we created a broader umbrella, one that supports both language development and early intervention, recognizing how deeply connected these areas truly are.